-The Low Carbohydrate Diet, Part 1 of 3
+The Low Carbohydrate Diet, Part 1

 What exactly does it mean to optimize your metabolism?
 Our metabolism is how our bodies burn fuel and power our cells.
 It takes a combination of all your hormones and complicated chemical interactions to run all of your bodily functions.
 To have optimal function you need to be feeding your cells the right food and vitamins, as vitamins like B12 and magnesium, for example, are necessary to run the chemical reactions in your body.
 Nutrient deficient diets like our Standard American Diet (SAD), full of sugar, starches, processed foods and bad fats, contribute to a lack of the necessary vitamins to fuel our cells and can create hormone imbalance.